We set ourselves a challenge – to find the best cycling and hiking headphones – neat, comfortable, wireless and safe.

 Safe?
 Yep!
 We wanted headphones that let you hear a car behind you or the sounds of nature when you’re walking.
 Earphones or headphones that allow ambient sound.

-We don’t often devote an article to one piece of kit, but we came up with three perfect choices – Aftershokz Trekz, the super-cheap JLab Retro and the in-ear wonders, the Plantronics Backbeat Fit 3100, and the good-but-daft Apple Airpods.
+We don’t often devote an article to one piece of kit, but we came up with four great choices – Aftershokz Trekz, the super-cheap JLab Retro, the in-ear wonders, Plantronics Backbeat Fit 3100, and the good-but-daft Apple Airpods.

 Most people want headphones (or earbuds) that block out the world.
 So, when you go into a shop and ask if they have headphones that allow you to hear outside noise, prepare for at least a raised eyebrow!

 - Cycling – you need to be able to hear the bus about to overtake you, the car horn, the sound of kids just about to step out in front of you.

 - Walking – you want to be able to hear nature, chat with friends and feel like you’re there in the countryside.
 So why would you be wearing headphones at all?
 For some, it’s because they need to answer phone calls; for others, it’s a chance to catch up on podcasts or study a language or listen to music.

 - Work – if you use headphones for telephone interviews, the sound of your own voice is awful when your ears are blocked by headphones.
 In everyday work situations, you want to be able to hear when colleagues ask a question or you need to ask them something.